Join our Community Choir!

 Revd Steve had a dream one night and sat up singing, “Guide Me O Thou Great Jehovah!”, much to the surprise of his wife, Sarah!
 It was after he saw that captivating performance by Men Aloud on Songs Of Praise.
 At that moment he knew he had to start a community choir, open to all.

-Over the last five years, Steve has launched five Community Choirs in West Sussex and they are now being run by his conductor, Emma Barnes.
-Now he is starting a Community Choir in Quainton, to which all are invited.
+Over the last five years, Steve has launched five Community Choirs in West Sussex and they are now being run by his conductor, Emma Eberhardt.
+Now he running two Community Choirs in our area: Every friday morning in school term time at Quainton Memorial Hall, 10.00 to 11.30am and en evening choir at Waddesdon Methodist Church Hall on a Wednesday at 7.30pm to 9.00pm – again during school term time.
 There is no charge, but we would ask for a donation each week to help cover the rental of the hall and running expenses.
 You can expect to be singing rock and pop classics as well as more traditional music together with soul and gospel.
-Songs like, “From A Distance”, Sister Act’s, “Joyful, Joyful”, Titanic’s, “My Heart Will Go On”, Abba’s “Mamma Mia!”, the Beatles, “Let It Be”, classic Leo Sayer hits, “One Man Band” and “When I Need You,” and that musical classic, “Memory”.
+Songs like, “This is Me” and “From Now On”, from the Greatest Showman, “From A Distance”, Sister Act’s, “Joyful, Joyful”, Titanic’s, “My Heart Will Go On”, Abba’s “Mamma Mia!”, the Beatles, “Let It Be”, classic Leo Sayer hits, “One Man Band” and “When I Need You,” and that musical classic, “Memory”.
 Other songs include, Jessy J’s “Price Tag”, U2’s “I Still Haven’t Found”, “One Love,” “Stand By Me,” “Somewhere Over The Rainbow,” “Time After Time,” and “Bridge Over Troubled Water.”
 We’ve had some controversial song choices too!
 Steve loved his arrangement of “Crazy Little Thing Called Love”, which included some claps and stamps (and not the postage kind!).
 Most other people in the choir just humoured him!